Authored by the expert who managed and guided the team behind the Colombia Property Pack

 What is driving property prices up or down in Colombia as of 2026?

-As of early 2026, the top three factors driving property prices in Colombia are elevated but stable interest rates, constrained housing supply in prime locations, and growing structural demand for rental housing in major cities.
+As of 2026, the top three factors driving Colombia property prices are tight new supply, high mortgage rates, and steady demand for well-located homes in the main cities.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Colombia here.